 Not so long ago, laptops needed a separate card to connect to the internet.
 This was a chunky piece of plastic that plugged into the PCMCIA slot on the side of your laptop and gave you a connection to either wireless or 3G internet.

-As wireless became better and more popular, wireless cards were built in to laptops to remove the need for the separate hardware.
-Nearly all modern laptops will have a built in wireless card, so you'll just press a "Wireless ON" button, and all the networks in range show up in your network list.
+As wireless became better and more popular, wireless internet cards were built in to laptops to remove the need for the separate hardware.
+All modern laptops have a built in wireless internet card, so you'll just press a "Wireless ON" button, and all the networks in range show up in your network list.
 If you have the password, off you go!

-The demand for mobile internet has brought about another stage in laptop evolution: laptops now have USB mobile broadband technology built in.
-This means that the technology from a USB dongle is mounted inside your laptop, so you always have a 3G mobile connection available.
+The demand for mobile internet has brought about another stage in laptop evolution: some laptops now have USB mobile broadband technology built in, giving you 3g laptops, or even 4g in some cases.
+This means that the technology from a USB dongle is mounted inside your laptop, so you always have a 3G or even 4G mobile connection available.

 - Wire-free internet access wherever there is a mobile phone signal

-- 3G access so no wireless network needed
+- 3G or 4G access so no wireless network needed

 - Internet connectivity direct from your laptop - no dongles or modems!